 Total workload hours per week: 10

-Students are also introduced to the theory and practice of CM dermatology and the unit includes the traditional and modern classification systems of dermatological disorders.
-The student will study the general features of physiology, pathology and diagnosis as applied to dermatology and etiology, diagnosis, differentiation and treatment.
-Students will learn to formulate CM herbal prescriptions for dermatology and select points for acupuncture or Moxibustion; and discuss the strengths and limitations of CM treatment.
-In addition, students will learn to advise clients with regard to lifestyle, and transmission and infection control.
+Through the study of the theory and practice of CM dermatology, students learn about traditional and modern classification systems for dermatological disorders including physiology, aetiology, pathology, diagnosis, differentiation and treatment.
+Students learn to formulate CM herbal prescriptions for dermatological disorders and to select points for acupuncture or moxibustion.
+They evaluate the strengths and limitations of CM treatments and learn how to advise clients about lifestyle, transmission, and infection control.

 Throughout the study of this unit, students are reminded to take into consideration how Australia’s multi-cultural and multi-racial health care context may impact on the practice of CM Paediatrics and CM Dermatology and to always act in awareness of that context.
 Students are also reminded to practice CM with excellence in mind, to improve the quality of patients’ lives and the overall wellbeing of the broader community and the environment.

 |Learning outcomes||On successful completion of this unit students will be able to:

 a.
 Analyse the physiology, development, pathogenesis, nursing care, cautions and contraindications for different stages of children in both WM and TCM perspectives.

 b.
 Examine the classification, physiology, pathogenesis, cautions and contraindications in both TCM and WM perspectives on dermatological disorders.

 c.
 Synthesise the TCM methods of diagnosis, differentiation of syndromes and analysis of aetiology and pathogenesis for common paediatric and dermatological disorders drawing on case studies from supervised clinical or simulated settings.